hydro-informatics/hydro-informatics.github.io/_sources/numerics/telemac2d-steady.md

 * `CONSTANT ELEVATION` initializes the free surface elevation at a value defined with an `INITIAL ELEVATION` keyword that has a default value of `0.`.
 Thus, the initial water depths correspond to the subtraction of the bottom elevation from the water surface elevation $wse$.
 The initial water depth is set to zero at nodes where the bottom elevation is higher than defined b the `INITIAL ELEVATION` keyword.
 * `ZERO DEPTH` initializes the simulation with `0` (i.e., $wse$ corresponds to bottom elevation).
 Thus, the model starts with dry conditions, similar as in the {ref}`BASEMENT <basement2d>` tutorial.
 * `CONSTANT DEPTH` initializes the water depths at a value defined by an INITIAL DEPTH keyword that has a default value of `0.`.
-* `TPXO SATELLITE ALTIMETRY` initializes the model using information provided from a user-defined database (e.g., the [OSU TPXO model for ocean tides](http://g.hyyb.org/archive/Tide/TPXO/TPXO_WEB/global.html)).
-Read more in the section 4.2.12 of the {{ tm2d }} on modelling marine systems.
+* `TPXO SATELLITE ALTIMETRY` initializes the model using the information provided from a user-defined database (e.g., the [OSU TPXO model for ocean tides](http://g.hyyb.org/archive/Tide/TPXO/TPXO_WEB/global.html)).
+Read more in section 4.2.12 of the {{ tm2d }} on modeling marine systems.

 This tutorial uses a constant water depth initial condition of `1` (integer to speed up calculations), which corresponds to a flooded initial model state (i.e., water volume surplus):